Category: Capitol Building

 Here’s another picture of the edge of the blast zone and all of the dead trees still standing.
 If you look really closely toward the middle of the photo above, you can see an RV on the road.
 It kind of gives you a good idea of the size of the mountain.

 We drove in and out of the Gifford Pinchot National Forest during our Mount St. Helens explorations.
 I had to get a shot of this sign so y’all could see how the moss grows on everything in this part of Washington.
-It’s really everywhere.
+It really is everywhere.
 We’d originally planned on staying in Washington for a month or more to do our entire list for the WA state, but after Alaska…we were kind of done with cool, wet, and green.
 So, we decided to head South for the winter.
+We’re ready for some hot dry sunny days!

 I wanted to share the only splash of color in the sea of green… This was a flower farm.
 I’m hoping to make it back to Washington in the Spring to see all of the tulips!